 - Stroke Options: Go to

-> Layer Style
+Layer > Layer Style > Stroke.

 - Set Stroke: Choose the stroke size and color that you prefer.
 A subtle, semi-transparent gray often works well.